pboutinaud/SHiVAi/README.md

 - CMB: Mono-modal segmentation of cerebral microbleeds -> Uses SWI acquisitions
 - all: PVS2 + WMH + CMB -> Uses T1, FLAIR, and SWI acquisitions

-### Running SHIV-AI from a container
+### Running SHiVAi from a container

-When running SHIV-AI from an Apptainer image, you can do it linearly (no parallelisation of the process, default behavior), or in parallel using the Python multiprocessing library, [as implemented by Nypipe](https://nipype.readthedocs.io/en/0.11.0/users/plugins.html#multiproc).
+When running SHiVAi from an Apptainer image, you can do it linearly (no parallelisation of the process, default behavior), or in parallel using the Python multiprocessing library, [as implemented by Nypipe](https://nipype.readthedocs.io/en/0.11.0/users/plugins.html#multiproc).

 To run the shiva process, you will need:
 - The `run_shiva.py`
-- The input dataset (see [Data structures accepted by SHIV-AI](#data-structures-accepted-by-shiv-ai))
+- The input dataset (see [Data structures accepted by SHiVAi](#data-structures-accepted-by-shivai))
 - The Apptainer image (`shiva.sif`)
 - The trained AI model (that we provide and you should have downloaded)
 - A configuration file (.yml) that will contain all the options and various paths needed for the workflow